 Elements are the basic building blocks of the chemist’s world.
-The first and simplest of these elements is the gaseous element hydrogen, H₂.
-As written, hydrogen, written here, is actually a molecule consisting of two atoms.
-However, we will discuss hydrogen as if it were a lone atom, H.
+The first and simplest of these elements is the gaseous element hydrogen, H. Hydrogen ordinarily occurs in molecular form as two joined atoms.
+However, we speak of hydrogen here as if it consisted of one lone atom.

 Now the element hydrogen has an atomic number of 1.
 This means it’s central core—or nucleus—contains 1 proton.
 All hydrogen atoms have 1 electron in an orbital outside the nucleus.
 Generally, the nucleus contains no other particle than that lone proton.
 However, it may also contain either one or two neutrons as well.

 Hydrogen with no neutron in the nucleus is sometimes called protium.
 Hydrogen with one neutron in the nucleus is deuterium.
 Hydrogen with two neutrons in the nucleus is tritium.
 Tritium, alone of the three, is less than completely stable and is radioactive.
 The ratios of these three forms of hydrogen in the vicinity of the earth is approximately:

 As may be imagined, for most practical purposes, it is protium or H-1 that is of interest.
 However, there are specific, important uses for deuterium, which must be separated out to be of practical interest.